Ryosuke-Y/CarND-Term1-P5-Vehicle-Detection/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

+**1. Sliding Window Search**

+In the video processing pipeline I used a multiple-scale sliding window at scales [1.0, 1.5].
+Sliding Window will affect drastically the time of processing, because it will mean the times that we need to check if there is car or not.

+**2. Find Car (Process performed on each Window)**

+I used `find cars` function in each frame of the video.

 I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
+From the positive detections I created a heatmap and then thresholded (in this case it is 1) that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+I also added in the `draw_labeled_bboxes` function some validations if two final boxes are very close, it can join them.
+The video result shows the heatmap of each frame.

-### Here are some example images:
+### Here are 6 images with their frames, heatmaps and the resulting bounding boxes:

 ![test1](output_images/test1.png)
 ![test2](output_images/test2.png)